Earthworks: cutting slopes and embankments

 Earthworks Technical Strategy

-In June 2018 we published our earthworks technical strategy to articulate our priorities and key activities to enable continued long term improvements in safety performance.
+In June 2018 we published our earthworks technical strategy.
+This articulates our priorities and key activities to enable continued long term improvements in safety performance.